lynnlangit/learning-quantum/2_cloud-vendors/alice-&-bob/README.md

 Welcome to the Alice & Bob Cloud Quantum Computing service!
 Our platform offers cutting-edge quantum computing capabilities through the cloud, making it accessible to researchers, developers, and businesses worldwide.

 ## Accessing the Service
-To access our quantum computing service, please visit our website at [Alice & Bob Quantum](https://alice-bob-quantum.example.com).
+To access the cloud quantum computing service on the GCP Marketplace, please visit the website at [Alice & Bob Quantum](https://alice-bob.com/products/quantum-cloud-felis/).
 Here, you can sign up for an account, explore our documentation, and start running your quantum algorithms on our state-of-the-art quantum processors.

 ## Supported Quantum Algorithms
 Our service supports a wide range of quantum algorithms, including: